Code-Institute-Submissions/TJones305-Vikings_In_England_JuneResub/README.md

 ### **Frameworks, Libraries & Programs Used**

-- Bootstrap 4.4.1: Bootstrap was used to assist with the responsiveness and styling of the website.
-Specific features include - navbar carousel, containers, carddecks/tiles.
+- Bootstrap 5.0: Bootstrap was used to assist with the responsiveness and styling of the website.
+Specific features include - navbars, burger menu and accordion.

-- Google Fonts: Google fonts was used to import the 'Raleway'and 'Rye' font into the style.css file which is used on all pages throughout the project.
+- Google Fonts: Google fonts was used to import the 'Raleway'and 'Rye' font into the style.css file which is used throughout the page.

-- Font Awesome: Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+- Font Awesome: Font Awesome was used on the navbars to add icons for aesthetic and UX purposes.

-- jQuery: jQuery came with Bootstrap to make the navbar responsive but was also used for the carousel function in JavaScript.
+- jQuery: jQuery came with Bootstrap to make the navbar responsive.
+It was also used in script.js to develop parts of the functions used on the page.

-- popper.min.js: popper.min.js was required for the carousel to function.

 - Git Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 - GitHub: GitHub is used to store the projects code after being pushed from Git.

-- Balsamiq: Balsamiq was used to create the wireframes during the design process.
+- Balsamiq: Balsamiq was used to produce wireframes during the design process.

 > ## Testing
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.